amyrsaalehi/atlast-test/README.md

-This is a Next.js application for Atlas company as a test for a job interview.
+This is a Next.js application for Atlas company as a test for the job interview.

 ## Features
 - [x] **TypeScript**: A typed superset of JavaScript that compiles to plain JavaScript.